The Best Live Vocal Mic for Professional Singing 2024

 Impedance

 Without getting too technical, impedance can be best thought of as the amount of resistance an electronic device has to electric current flowing through it.
-A microphone should only be plugged into equipment that has the same or a higher impedance rating otherwise you'll get a loss of signal.
-Most handheld mics are low impedance (below 600 Ohms) so they generally don't have any issues when used with 'pro' sound gear.
-If you're unsure about the equipment you'll be using your mic with, such as a low-cost 'consumer' karaoke machine, then it doesn't hurt to check to make sure the mic you want to buy has the same or a lower impedance than the system you're going to plug it into - you can check the manuals or specification sheets of both devices to make sure.
+A microphone should only be plugged into equipment that has the same or a higher impedance rating; otherwise, you’ll get a loss of signal.
+Most handheld mics have low impedance (below 600 Ohms), so they generally don’t have any issues when used with ‘pro’ sound gear.
+If you’re unsure about the equipment you’ll be using your mic with, such as a low-cost ‘consumer’ karaoke machine, then it doesn’t hurt to check to make sure the mic you want to buy has the same or a lower impedance than the system you’re going to plug it into – you can check the manuals or specification sheets of both devices to make sure.

 Max SPL (Sound Pressure Level)